kajott/GIPS/ShaderFormat.md

   It receives the RGBA color of the pixel and returns the output RGBA color.
 - `vec3 run(vec4 color) {...}`\
-  As above, but output RGB only and set alpha to 1.0.
+  As above, but output RGB only and keep the original alpha value.
 - `vec4 run(vec3 color) {...}`\
   The opposite direction: Receives the RGB color (alpha is ignored), and outputs RGBA.